pqrkchqps/diehard-dot-fund/lib/plugins/README.md

 ##### Marking a plugin as an experiment

-On Diehard_Fund.org, we have plugins that we'd like to try out in a production environment, but might not be ready for all of our users to see just yet.
+On diehard.fund, we have plugins that we'd like to try out in a production environment, but might not be ready for all of our users to see just yet.
 To enable this, we've added the ability to mark some plugins as 'experimental', which means they will only be loaded for groups who have opted in to see our mad science.